epigraphy-info/epigraphy-info/documents/workshop_10/abstracts/Benefiel-Sprenkle.md

 layout: abstract
 title: "Searching for the sacred among Pompeian graffiti"
 subtitle: "Building a tool for The Ancient Graffiti Project"
-authors: "Rebecca R. Benefiel, Sara Sprenkle"
+authors: "Rebecca R. Benefiel (Washington and Lee University; The Ancient Graffiti Project), Sara Sprenkle (Washington and Lee University; The Ancient Graffiti Project)"
 ---

 ## Abstract